Thai soccer team found — but rescue is far from over

 Rescuers may have found the 12 schoolboys and their soccer coach who had been trapped in a Thai cave complex for nine days, but the team's ordeal is far from over.

-The group could be stuck in the cave "up to three or four months," Ben Reymenants, a locally-based diving instructor who is assisting with the effort, told NBC News Tuesday.
+The group could be stuck in the cave "up to three or four months," Ben Reymenants, a locally based diving instructor who is assisting with the effort, told NBC News on Tuesday.
 Two Thai Navy doctors have volunteered to be "locked up" in the cave with the team, he added.

 Breaking News Emails

-“We will give them diver masks but only the rescue teams can decide whether they can be brought out safely in this way."

-The handful of rescuers who joined the group in the cave brought food and energy supplements, salt water solution, anti-inflammatory drugs, and basic painkillers, he added.
-Some of the schoolboys were so weak after their time trapped that they could not walk, according to rescuers.
+The handful of rescuers who joined the group in the cave brought food and energy supplements, salt water solution, anti-inflammatory drugs and basic painkillers, he added.

-"They are very weak and very skinny, and almost unable to walk, so that’s what they are working now — to give them strength and get them back on their legs," Reymenants said.
+"They are very weak and very skinny, and almost unable to walk," Reymenants said, "so that’s what they are working on now — to give them strength and get them back on their legs."

-The team, aged between 11 and 16, and their 25-year-old assistant coach, set out on June 23 after a soccer game.
-What was supposed to be a trip to the Tham Luang Nan Non caves in Chiang Rai, a popular tourist attraction in the region, turned into an ordeal that has transfixed the country after rising waters trapped the group.
+The schoolboys, ages 11 and 16, and their 25-year-old assistant coach set out on June 23 after a soccer game.
+What was supposed to be a trip to the Tham Luang Nang Non caves in Chiang Rai, a popular tourist attraction in the region, turned into an ordeal that has transfixed the country after rising waters trapped the group.

 Rescue efforts were launched after parents reported the boys missing,but heavy rains hampered the work with muddy water filling the cave chambers and stopping the divers trying to find the group.